GallegoLab/PyF2F/README.md

 #### 2) **Image pre-procesing**:

-- *Background subtraction*: Raw PICT images are corrected for the extracellular noise using the Rolling-Ball algorithm.
+- *Background subtraction*: PICT images are corrected for the extracellular noise using the Rolling-Ball algorithm.

-- *Median filter*: correction for the uneven illumination coming from the intracellular noise is also applied by subtracting the median-filtered image to the background-subtracted image.
+- *Median filter*: correction for the uneven illumination coming from the intracellular media is also applied by subtracting the median-filtered image to the background-subtracted image.

 #### 3) **Spot Detection**:

 Diffraction limited spots are detected using [Trackpy](http://soft-matter.github.io/trackpy/).
-After detection, the spots from W1 and W2 channels falling in a maximum range of *x* px are linked (paired).
+After detection, the spots from channel 1 and channel 2 falling in a maximum separation of *2* or *3* pixels are linked (paired).
 From this step on, each pair will be analysed as a couple of red-green spots on the spot selection step.

 #### 4) **Spot selection**: